-Procurement professionals should read this report to understand better the competitive landscape of platform modernization services providers in Europe.
+Procurement professionals should read this report to understand better the competitive landscape of platform modernization services providers in the U.S.

 Digital professionals should read this report to understand how platform modernization service providers can help build new capabilities in the cloud.